flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 ### Entity Inheritance in the FlatRedBall Editor

 FlatRedBall entities provide support for inheritance.
-By default all entities inherit from the PositionedObject class, but inheritance can be changed to that entities can inherit from other entities.
+By default, all entities inherit from the PositionedObject class, but inheritance can be changed to that entities can inherit from other entities.
 When working with entities with multiple variants, it's best to create a _base_ entity such as Enemy, then create derived entities from the base.

 For example, a game project may include an entity called Enemy which serves as the base for all other enemies.